rubenhazelaar/kompo/README.md

 - Version 1.3.0: Change to rendering from bottom-up to top-down.
 Can break components considerably

 ## Todo
+- Remove and (re)add listeners of 'stateChange' on unmount and remount

 - Generic isolatedReact
 - Provide more structure to component lifecycle